Salvado Trail (The Pilgrim Trail)

 Day 3 - 20.3km - Walyunga NP to Lower Chittering

 Pilgrim shell markers become visible from Walyunga NP onwards.
 Follow the trail markers along a section of the Echidna Trail through national park into the Chittering Valley, a pretty area with rolling hills and farmland.
 Please remember to close all gates behind you!
 Have fun working out how the “Cocky Lock” farm gate works!
-The day’s end is in the Avon National Park where you can free camp or divert off Wilson Road to Peace be Still for over night accommodation.
+The day’s end for most walkers is at Wilson Road.
+You can divert off Wilson Road to Peace be Still for over night accommodation.

 Day 4 - 25.2km - Lower Chittering to Julimar Forest